Medformatik/CrossDrop/README.md

 CrossDrop is based on [NearDrop](https://github.com/grishka/NearDrop), a Swift implementation of Nearby Share for macOS.

-This is a work in progress.
+**⚠️ This is a work in progress.
 It is not yet feature-complete, and it is not yet stable.
-It is not yet ready for production use.
+It is not yet ready for production use.**

 [Protocol documentation](https://github.com/grishka/NearDrop/blob/master/PROTOCOL.md) is available in the NearDrop repository.

 The app lives in your menu bar and saves files to your downloads folder.

-Getting CrossDrop to work on iOS has the least priority, first getting it to work on Linux is the goal.
+ℹ️ Getting CrossDrop to work on iOS has the least priority, first getting it to work on Linux is the goal.

+📈 Since this project has gotten more attention, I will try very hard to release a working version as soon as possible.
+While much of the UI is ready so far, I'm currently working on the Nearby Share feature itself.
+After that, I still need to implement notifications.

 ## Limitations